 If amending the HOA’s governing documents is not a practical option, another possible less arduous path may be local ordinances or zoning.
 Most municipalities have ordnances restricting commercial activities within residential homes and residential communities.
 Certain activities might even fall under state regulatory agencies.
 While code enforcement or other governmental agencies may have broader enforcement abilities than the HOA, there is still a level of proof or evidence of an ordnance infraction that has to be met.
 Code enforcement officers often encounter the same issues that boards and our managers encounter of knowing there is commercial activity being conducted, but unable to prove this to a level of certainty in a court of law.

-In closing, while commercial activities can be a very complex situation within any HOA, there are two main elements of resolution.
+While commercial activities can be a very complex situation within any HOA, there are two main elements of resolution.
 The first being governing document interpretation, plan of action and possibly seeking legal guidance from the HOA’s attorney to clarify or address possible pitfalls.
 The second element being documentation of the business activity.
 The manager, board members and neighbors need to document all activities witnessed or witnessed by others.
 Detailed and dated activity records on a number of occasions have been the one critical element in boards being successful in hearings and court cases.

 William Douglas Management, providing excellent management services to HOAs and condominium associations since 1980.